rogeryi/gittest/readme.txt

-Git Test in feature  branch
+Git Test in master  branch